- Life Editor-in-Chief_2015_Santa Clara, California, USA

 - Life President Fondazione ELBA Nicolini_Roma-Italy_1993

-Abstracted/Indexed in: DOAJ (Directory of Open Access Journals), CAS (Chemical Abstracts Service), OCLC – WorldCat, Google Scholar and Electronic Journals Library (EZB)
+Abstracted/Indexed in: DOAJ (Directory of Open Access Journals), CAS (Chemical Abstracts Service), OCLC – WorldCat, Index Copernicus, Google Scholar and Electronic Journals Library (EZB)

 NanoWorld Journal (NWJ) is a quarterly peer-reviewed, open access journal that publishes original research articles, reviews, letters to editor, and technical notes on the solutions through Nanotechnology and Nanosciences to the problems facing the world in the key sectors of energy, environment, space, hardware and cancer in order to achieve significant progress with the involvement of overall society in a dedicated sixth section of the Journal.
 The scope of the NWJ is centered in the key sectors from which depends human progress and survival, with the aims to enhance worldwide cooperation in Research and Development.
 With the NWJ we aim to provide the highest coverage to these fields in order to achieve the scope to help to overcome problems too frequently underestimated and growing from energy to environment and natural disasters, from cancer to hardware and space.
 Attempts to solve these problems at the national scale so far failed partly because the magnitude of the economic crisis and largely because the magnitude of the technological problems unmatchable at the scale of any single nation regardless of its size.
 Temperatures and carbon pollution are raising worldwide with extreme climate changes and increase in public health threats appear associated with extreme weather.
 Incidentally global carbon dioxide is on the rise synchronously with global temperature and sea water level.
 At the same time are more intense everywhere energy wastes, droughts, wildfires, hurricanes, super storms and floods.
 Similarly cancer appears strongly interlinked to differentiation, ageing and proliferation, and to solve it only an approach quite more focussed on the molecular quantitative scale is immediately needed correlating to all pending problems in medicine (ageing, viral transformation, metastasis) for human race survival.
 Similarly hardware stands still at the inorganic level where gallium arsenide and silicon justify the old statement "garbage in garbage out" for any existing computer regardless the nanoscale being reached.
 Cell automata, single electron devices and quantum computing is far from being an experimental reality despite enormous efforts and resources being spent.
 Other routes must be sought but apparently not those based on conductive polymers providing only insights on new architectures but never materialized in stable reproducible devices or computers, despite hopes being raised at the onset.
 Similarly for Cancer where we stand even at lower level of scientific and technological